alansun25/alansun25/README.md

 ### Hi!
 I'm Alan.

 I'm a sophomore at Williams College pursuing a double-major in Computer Science and Statistics.
-I love creating user-facing apps, and am hoping to find a career in software engineering.
+I love web development and creating user-facing apps, and am hoping to find a career in software engineering.

 **What I'm Up To:** Recently, I've been doing a lot of stuff with JavaScript, and have also started learning Ruby.
-My current goal is to become proficient enough with these languages to create a full-stack app with React and Rails.
+My current goal is to create a full-stack application with React and Rails (I have a pretty rough idea that will combine my interest in software dev and music).
+I'm also doing work with [Spendlab](https://www.spendlab.org/) as a UI/UX Development Intern, building an expandable note-taking feature for the application.

 Thanks for stopping by!